saaspegasus/pegasus-docs/deployment/kamal.md

 The healthcheck url that kamal hits (`/up` by default), must match the path defined in `apps.web.middleware.healthchecks.HealthCheckMiddleware`
 (also `/up` by default).

-To fix it confirm the following things:
+To fix it, confirm the following things:

 1. Ensure that `"apps.web.middleware.healthchecks.HealthCheckMiddleware",` is the first middleware in `settings.MIDDLEWARE`.
 2. Ensure that the paths match.